ttlock/iOS_TTLock_Demo_Deprecated/README.md

 ## Introduction

-### TTLockLock
+### TTLock
-TTLockLock has been designed to communicate with devices by mobile phone bluetooth.
+TTLock has been designed to communicate with devices by mobile phone bluetooth.

-### TTLockGateway
 TTLockGateway has been designed to make it easy to  communicate with  Wi-Fi module.

 ### TTLockDFU (Device Firmware Upgrade)